Ross founded Copylab in 2005 and is now leading the team in the UK and leading the company’s charge into new markets.More articles from Ross Hunter

-“Our vision is to become the trusted investment communications partner to financial services companies, help them do business around the world and create opportunities for our people to build meaningful careers.”
+“Our vision is to become the trusted investment and communications partner to financial services companies, help them do business around the world and create opportunities for our people to build meaningful careers.”

 We passionately believe in our vision.
 We think it’s something truly different from other communications agencies.
 By building a large international firm that specialises in financial services (and largely asset management), we want CMOs to benefit from: